megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             c-=denom*self.currency_index[k]
         return rval

-this is a simple premise, however the stated implementation has a flaw, python dictionary's aren't sorted, even if they where they would be sorted by key not by value. but the value in this context is the worth of the coin, and for this to work I need to look at the biggest coins first, otherwise in worst case where the base coin is looked at first.... ill just get the current total... entirely in the base coin. to fix this I add a sort function call that looks at the item value. in this case I made it negative as sorted by default makes it ascending and making the value negative flips that to descending
+this is a simple premise, however the stated implementation has a flaw, python dictionary's aren't sorted, even if they where they would be sorted by key not by value. but the value in this context is the worth of the coin, and for this to work I need to look at the biggest coins first, otherwise in worst case where the base coin is looked at first....
+I'll just get the current total... entirely in the base coin. to fix this I add a sort function call that looks at the item value. in this case I made it negative as sorted by default makes it ascending and making the value negative flips that to descending

     def get_denominations(self, c):